Max-Y-Ma/ECE425-VLSI/mp1/README.md

 All your combinational cells need to be CMOS.

+For all input, no complementary of them should be used as input i.e. if you need complementaries, use inverters inside your cell.

 You are required to implement the following standard cells:

 | Name      | Description | Remarks |